Newton Rigg Review FAQs

 The strategic review will specifically explore proposals and expressions of interest from various parties for the future potential use of Newton Rigg.
 The focus of the previous Newton Rigg Review was educational provision at the campus and in the local area.

-Who will coordinate the strategic review?
+Who will coordinate the Newton Rigg Strategic Review?

 The Further Education Commissioner’s team will co-ordinate all interest and update involved parties on the various stages of the review.
 Expressions of interest will be invited from interested parties during the summer and will be assessed against set criteria over the summer period.